cppitems/cppitems/items/016/item.md

 > What about pointer arithmetic and other operators?

-### Overhead: how does a std::unique_ptr look like?
+### Overhead: what does a std::unique_ptr look like?
 If we decide to use a `std::unique_ptr` instead of a raw pointer, what can we expect in terms of performance?
-To argue about this, let's look how (a small part of) of a simplified implementation looks like:
+To argue about this, let's look what (a small part of) a simplified implementation looks like:
 ```pmans
 template <typename T> class /*f*/ unique_ptr /*x*/ {
   T */*b*/ ptr /*x*/ = nullptr;